computersarecool/irreceiver/README.md

 # IRReceiver
-*A module to parse the NEC IR remote control protocol*
+*A module to parse the NEC IR remote control protocol in Python*

 ## Description
 This is a fully tested module that creates a receiver for the NEC IR remote control protocol.